 Experts describe Agile as a mindset or culture rather than a set of practices.
 A culture shift is one of the most challenging aspects of Agile transformation.
 In scaling or transforming Agile, having this mindset proves to be both a boon and a drawback.

-It is difficult to establish a collective mindset in Agile transformation, even though you believe the method used is more critical than the mindset.
+It is difficult to establish a collective mindset in Agile transformation journey, even though you believe the method used is more critical than the mindset.

 Every culture comprises interconnected elements that work together to preserve the status quo.
 While team-level changes may appear successful at first glance, only the long-term effects of the organizational culture’s interconnecting components will ensure that modifications are eventually drawn back in.